Jurors could not reach a verdict in the murder trial of a Fort Wayne man charged in the 2016 slaying of Brian Quintana, forcing a retrial.

 Quintana was shot after a struggle inside his car, Hamilton told investigators.
 Under Indiana's felony murder law, a person can be charged with murder if someone dies in the act of another crime such as robbery or burglary.

 The person can be convicted even if the death was unintentional.

 “Every damn piece of evidence we have points to Devyn Yancey being the mastermind here,” Stineburg said.
 “He was in control of everything that night.
 Kevin Hamilton and Devyn Yancey acted in concert that night.
 They murdered Brian Quintana.”

 Defense attorney Robert Gevers saw things differently.

 He and Yancey – who testified Wednesday – agreed the text messages show a robbery was planned.
-But Quintana agreed to provide the marijuana Yancey claimed he was denied, and Yancey called off the robbery, Gevers said.
+But Quintana agreed to provide the marijuana Yancey claimed he was denied – 10 grams worth about $100 – and Yancey called off the robbery, Gevers said.

 Hamilton started the fight that ended with Quintana's shooting, not Yancey, Gevers argued.

 “It's Kevin Hamilton that gets into the back seat and escalates matters,” he said.
 “There's nothing that ties Devyn Yancey to that gun.”